rundom-tech/testergizer-open-core/README.md

 ## Documentation

-Design notes, schemas, and architectural decisions are documented in the GitHub Wiki:
+Design notes and architectural discussions are being consolidated in the GitHub Wiki:

 https://github.com/rundom-tech/testergizer-open-core/wiki